Indigenous Healthy Life Trajectories Initiative (I-HeLTI)

 The concept of I-HeLTI is grounded in the approach to research that takes into consideration the Developmental Origins of Health and Disease (DOHaD) by exploring how environmental factors—including Indigenous social determinants of health, i.e., poverty, racism, intergenerational trauma, housing, geography, etc.—interact with an Indigenous child’s genes during conception, fetal life and infancy/early childhood, and the effects that has on health later in life.

-The CIHR Healthy Life Trajectories Initiative with strategic leadership from the CIHR Institute of Indigenous Peoples' Health (IIPH) in collaboration with the CIHR Institute of Human Development, Child and Youth Health (IHDCYH), CIHR Institute of Circulatory and Respiratory Health (ICRH), CIHR Institute of Gender and Health (IGH), and CIHR Institute of Population and Public Health (IPPH) together support I-HeLTI.
+The I-HeLTI Initiative is implemented with strategic leadership from the CIHR Institute of Indigenous Peoples' Health (IIPH) and the CIHR Institute of Human Development, Child and Youth Health (IHDCYH), in collaboration with the CIHR Institute of Circulatory and Respiratory Health (ICRH), CIHR Institute of Gender and Health (IGH), CIHR Institute of Population and Public Health (IPPH), and CIHR Institute of Aging (IA).

 - Healthy Life Trajectories Initiative